pfgithub/scpl/docs/actions/importtolightroom.md

 - `Sharpening`
 - `Vignetting`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFLightroomPresetPickerParameter